Combine and conquer: model averaging for out-of-distribution forecasting: Case studies

 \begin{description} \item[Nested Logit (NL):] Our NL models \citep[cf.][]{154} use a full set (i.e. $J-1$) of alternative specific constants (ASC).
 For continuous attributes, we use a linear plus logarithmic specification, i.e. $V=...+\beta_x x+\beta_{log-x}log(x)$ to capture non-linearity in sensitivities.
 For the DECISIONS data, we use three nests, grouping car together with taxi, bus with train, and walking with cycling.
 For the LPMC data, we use two nests, grouping car together with bus, and walking together with cycling, but this structure ended up collapsing to a Multinomial Logit (MNL) model. \item[Decision field theory (DFT):] DFT is a dynamic, stochastic model, introduced by \citet{busemeyer1993decision}.
 The key idea of the DFT model is that the preferences for different alternatives update over time whilst the decision-maker considers the different alternatives and their attributes.
 We use the implementation of \citet{hancock2018accumulation}, with the valence functions following the same specifications as the utility in NL. \item[MultiLayer Perceptron (MLP):] This model comprises an input layer with input nodes, one or more hidden layers with hidden nodes, and an output layer with output nodes.
 In this model, signals propagate forward through the links connecting the nodes.
 The links have numeric weights $w$, which are learned from the data.
 At each link, the weights are multiplied by the input value from the previous nodes.
 At the node, the sum of the inputs is taken, and an activation function is applied.
 The outcome is propagated to the nodes in the next layer.
-We use \texttt{tanh} activation functions in all hidden layers, except the final one where a linear layer is used.
-In the output layer, a Softmax function (i.e. a logit) is applied to produce choice probabilities for each alternative. \item[XGBoost (XGB):] The XGB model comprises a series of sequentially applied decision trees.
+We use \texttt{tanh} activation functions in all hidden layers, except the final one, where a linear layer is used.
+In the output layer, a Softmax function (i.e. a logit) is applied to produce choice probabilities for each alternative.
+To ensure consistency with the behavioural models and enhance predictive performance, availability conditions are explicitly incorporated into the network (thus, treated in the same way as in traditional choice models). \item[XGBoost (XGB):] The XGB model comprises a series of sequentially applied decision trees.
 A decision tree is a sequence of simple IF-THEN rules, optimised to classify data accurately.
 In the XGB model, each decision tree in the series `corrects' the mispredictions of the models before it.
 This process is referred to as `boosting'.
 The term ‘gradient’ refers to the fact that each successive tree is fitted using the gradient of the loss function—effectively via gradient descent.
-Unlike standard Gradient Boosting Machines (GBM), XGBoost includes further optimisations, such as second-order gradient information and advanced regularisation, to improve speed and mitigate overfitting. \end{description}
+Unlike standard Gradient Boosting Machines (GBM), XGBoost includes further optimisations, such as second-order gradient information and advanced regularisation, to improve speed and mitigate overfitting.
+To ensure consistency with the behavioural models and to better handle stronger regularisation settings, availability conditions are enforced via \texttt{base\_margin}: we set margins to 0 for available alternatives and a large negative value for unavailable ones, ensuring that the model assigns zero probability to non-available alternatives.
+The model is implemented directly with the \texttt{xgboost} package. \end{description}